Updated October 10, 2023

 Loadster is an advanced desktop-based HTTP load testing and web performance testing tool.
 It uses the web browser to record scripts that are easy to record and use.
 The tool’s graphical user interface is also useful for modifying the basic script with dynamic variables for validating the response.
 For instance, if you control the network bandwidth, you can also simulate a large virtual user base to conduct stress tests on your application.
-Once the test is completed, a HTML report is generated for you to analyze.
+Once the test is completed, an HTML report is generated for you to analyze.
 Loadster is particularly useful in identifying bottlenecks in web applications.
-It works on Windows 7, Vista and XP systems.
+It works on Windows 7, Vista, and XP systems.

 LoadImpact is a load testing and online web performance testing tool with a difference.
 It is generally used in cloud-based services.
 This can also help optimize your website and improve your application’s functioning.
 The tool creates traffic to the website or application by simulating users.
 It uses this to identify the stress on the application and website and determine the maximum load it can work under.

 LoadImpact has two major elements.
 The first is the load testing tool itself, and the second is the page analyzer.
 The load testing tool has three types: Timeout, Ramp-up, and Fixed.
 Meanwhile, the page analyzer works in a way similar to a web browser, giving important information on the working and statistics of the website during testing.

 The tool was developed by Gatorhole in Sweden.
 It is a freemium service, which means that it is available in free and paid versions.
 As you may have guessed, the free version is more basic and bare-bones.
 The paid version comes with more features and options.
 In addition, this tool also works on Linux and Windows systems.

 An automated testing tool, Test Anywhere can be deployed for the testing of web applications, websites, and other online objects.
 Many testers and developers use these web performance testing free tools to identify bottlenecks in their web applications, services, or sites and solve the issues accordingly.